takeru1990/EBM-on-Mars/README.md

 * M_posi.dat
 * T_posi.dat
 * fCO2.dat

+The following Abstract is from the thesis, which is available on [my blog](https://lookbackmargin.blog/2020/05/11/mars-co2-system-and-obliquity/).

 # Abstract
 The climate of Mars is dominated by CO2.
 This is because 95% of the atmosphere of Mars consists of CO2, and the ice-caps and surface regolith layers are large reservoirs of CO2.
 Exchange of CO2 among these three CO2 reservoirs on the Martian surface should therefore play a great role in determining the global climate of Mars.